yulunwu8/Optically-Shallow-Deep/README.md

 The L1C file is always required as it contains a built-in cloud mask.
 Pixels within 8 pixels of the cloud mask are masked to reduce the impact of clouds.

-Output is a 1-band geotiff, with values of prediction probability of OSW (100 means most likely OSW, 0 means most likely ODW).
+Output is a 1-band geotiff, with values of prediction probability of optically shallow water (OSW): 100 means most likely OSW, 0 means most likely optically deep water (ODW).
 Non-water pixels are masked.
 It is recommended to treat pixels between 0 and 40 as ODW, and pixels between 60 and 100 as OSW (publication in review).

 A log file, an intermediate multi-band geotiff, and a preview PNG are also generated in the output folder.
 They can be deleted after the processing.